 - to help both pupils and staff to develop confidence and competence to use ICT in a range of situations and contexts appropriate to the task

-The majority of the Computing curriculum is embedded within other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
-The computing curriculum is broken down into four main areas - E-safety, Digital Literacy and Information Technology and Programming and Algorithms.
+The school follows the Purple Mash scheme of learning to teach the Computing curriculum, this is then embedded within other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
+The computing curriculum is broken down into the following key themes -

 We have a set of laptops that are regularly used within the week and each class is equipped with an interactive whiteboard.
 Pupils are also given the opportunity to use a variety of resources, including calculators, photocopiers, scanners, digital imaging equipment (video and photographic), and audio equipment.

 All parents and children are asked to sign the ICT User Agreement, which clearly states expectations for pupils when using the internet as a resource at school.
 All children have access to the internet with supervision.

 As part of the Computing curriculum, internet safety and security is taught to pupils in age-appropriate stages as they move through the school.
 We participate in Safer Internet Day each year and e-safety is always an important topic.
 Please see our e-safety page for further information located in the information section.